-The best car insurance companies in Kentucky will vary for everyone.
-It is generally good practice to research all available providers, then compare quotes and available discounts.
+The best car insurance company in Kentucky will vary for everyone.
+It is generally good practice to research all available providers and then compare quotes and available discounts.
 If you are unsure about your options, consider speaking with a licensed insurance agent.

 What is the cheapest car insurance in Kentucky?

-There are several insurance companies in Kentucky offering competitive rates and a variety of discounts.
+Several insurance companies in Kentucky offer competitive rates and a variety of discounts.
 However, insurance rates are personalized and coverage needs differ from one person to another.
-Compare options to determine the cheapest Kentucky auto insurance for you with the coverage you need.
+Comparing options could help you determine the cheapest Kentucky auto insurance for you with the coverage you need.

 What is the average cost of car insurance in the U.S.?

-The average cost of car insurance in the U.S. is $1,674 per year.
+The national average cost of car insurance in the U.S. is $1,674 per year for full coverage and $565 per year for minimum coverage.
 Kentucky is one of the more expensive states in the country, costing $2,128 annually for full coverage or $748 annually if you opt for minimum coverage.

 Bankrate utilizes Quadrant Information Services to analyze 2021 rates for all ZIP codes and carriers in all 50 states and Washington, D.C.
 Quoted rates are based on a 40-year-old male and female driver with a clean driving record, good credit and the following full coverage limits:

 - $100,000 bodily injury liability per person

 - $50,000 property damage liability per accident